junhanamaki/rekiq/README.md

 Rekiq extends Sidekiq and adds functionality to schedule recurring workers.

-Sidekiq is an amazing gem that allows us delegate time consuming work to a worker, or even to schedule a time for the worker to start.
-Now wouldn't it be nice if it also allowed us to schedule a worker to do work recurringly?
+Sidekiq is an amazing gem that allows us to execute work asynchronous, or even schedule that work to be run at a given time.
+Now, wouldn't it be nice if it also allowed us to schedule a worker to do recurring work?
 That's what rekiq purposes to do.

 For example, rekiq allows you to schedule a worker to repeat the same